 - To provide a seamless continuity of services for the newly released offender enhancing inmate employment opportunities and stability and mitigating identified risk factors associated with criminal behavior.

 The local Council meeting is open to the public and meets each month on the second Tuesday in the Jacksonville Public Safety Building in the public classroom at 10:00 am.
 The Council is open for the public to attend.
-If you have any question, please call 910-939-5173.
+If you have any questions, please call 910-939-5173.

 The next scheduled meeting is: